mbndawula/advanced-raffle-draws/README.md

 # 🎡 Raffle Wheel Draw App

-A fun Streamlit web app for conducting raffle draws where winners are selected based on weighted probability (more tickets = higher chance to win).
+A fun web app for conducting raffle draws of all sorts!
+More tickets = higher chance to win!

 ## Features